basho-labs/the-basho-community/release-notes/riak-community-0.5.md

 # Release Notes - The Riak Community v0.5

 The following release notes chronicle the key events that happened in the Riak Community from approximately July 1 thru July 31.
-If you have something contribute, [submit a pull request](https://github.com/basho/the-riak-community/pulls).
+If you have something contribute, please [submit a pull request](https://github.com/basho/the-riak-community/pulls).
 (We want everything the community has done, so don't hesitate to add something for a past set of release notes.)

 Jump to: